Frequently Asked Questions

 What if I don’t know anyone?

 You soon will!
 We are fairly friendly, and have boys and girls of all interests and ages (well, 10-14 anyway) so there is bound to be someone you get on with.
-The Young Leaders will help here.

 One way in which we are different from most other sections is that we don’t mind if you want a week off occasionally.
 Obviously if you are a vital part of a competition team or coming on a camp it won’t be a great choice, but if it’s a normal Scout meeting that’s fine.
 You don’t need to let us know or give a reason.
-If you are missing for a few weeks we may drop you an email to check everything is OK and if we don’t hear from you in two months we’ll assume you have left, so don’t leave it too long!
+If you are missing for a few weeks we'll drop you an email to check everything is OK and if we don’t hear from you in two months we’ll assume you have left, so don’t leave it too long!

 What if I want to change patrols?